andreoliwa/nitpick/README.md

 Simply install the package (in a virtualenv or globally, wherever) and run `flake8`:

-    $ pip install -U flake8-nitpick
+    $ pip install -U nitpick
     $ flake8

-You will see warnings if your project configuration is different than [the default style file](https://raw.githubusercontent.com/andreoliwa/flake8-nitpick//0.13.1/nitpick-style.toml/nitpick-style.toml).
+You will see warnings if your project configuration is different than [the default style file](https://raw.githubusercontent.com/andreoliwa/nitpick//0.13.1/nitpick-style.toml/nitpick-style.toml).

 ## Style file